robertncole1/personal-bio-site-instructions/personal-bio-site-03.md

 ### Deploy your personal site
 - Deploy your personal site to firebase or Netlify
-- Send the link to your personal site to your lead instructor (your site doesn't need to be done to send the link - we are just keeping track of the links for now.)
+- Add the link to your personal site to your card in CodeTracker (your site doesn't need to be done to send the link - we are just keeping track of the links for now.)